 6. Collect website visitor data

-Marketers can use online cookies for collecting the data of the website visitors
+Marketers can use online cookies to collect the data of website visitors

 7. Create a Chatbot on your business page

-Using a normal chatbot or Facebook chatbot will not only assist you in collecting customer data but also help you grow your subscriber lists
+Using an average chatbot or Facebook chatbot will not only assist you in collecting customer data but also help you grow your subscriber lists

 Database Marketing Strategies